thorikawa/GlassMusicReader/README.md

 ## Acknowledgements

 This project uses the [Guitarparty API](http://www.guitarparty.com/developers/api-docs/getting-started/).
-If you want to build yourself, please obtain your API key on the web site.

 It also uses the following open source libraries: